 The MTBOE participates in the Federal School Lunch/Breakfast Program and is able to supply nutritious low cost lunches and breakfasts, as well as, free and reduced lunches and breakfasts for children.
 Breakfast begins at 8:50 and ends promptly after the first bell rings at approximately 9:05.
 We are participating in the Program using the "Type A" Lunch and Breakfast.
-Student lunch cost is \$2.75; reduced lunch cost is .40 cents.
+Student lunch cost is \$3.40.
 Students who wish to bring their own lunch may do so.
 Milk may be purchased at .40 cents per pint.
-Breakfast is available at a cost of \$1.65; .30 cents for reduced.
+Breakfast is available at a cost of \$2.20.
 These prices are subject to change.
 Parents will receive notifications should these prices change.